Skip to main content

 Required privileges

 In order to document a tabular model, you need to have the admin role in a tabular database.
-You can check if you have sufficient privilieges by connecting to a Analysis Services server with SQL Server Management Studio.
+You can check if you have sufficient privileges by connecting to an Analysis Services server with SQL Server Management Studio.
 If you cannot see any databases in the list, it means that you do not have permissions to document a model with Dataedo.
-On the other hand, if you can see the model you want to document in databases list, Dataedo will document the model.
+On the other hand, if you can see the model you want to document in the databases list, Dataedo will document the model.
 See more SSAS Tabular Roles

 Add new connection

-To connect to Analysis Services Tabular model create new documentation by clicking Add and choosing Database connection.
+To connect to Analysis Services Tabular model, create new documentation by clicking Add and choosing Database connection.

 Connection to SSAS Tabular